learn-co-curriculum/dsc-ridge-and-lasso-regression/README.md

 You've seen that when the number of predictors increases, your model complexity increases, with a higher chance of overfitting as a result.
 We've previously seen fairly ad-hoc variable selection methods (such as forward/backward selection), to simply select a few variables from a longer list of variables as predictors.

-Now, instead of completely "deleting" certain predictors from a model (which is equal to setting coefficients equal to zero), wouldn't it be interesting so-called *penalized estimation* operates in way where parameter shrinkage effets are used to make some or all of the coefficients smaller in magnitude, closer to zero.
+Now, instead of completely "deleting" certain predictors from a model (which is equal to setting coefficients equal to zero), wouldn't it be interesting so-called *penalized estimation* operates in a way where parameter shrinkage effects are used to make some or all of the coefficients smaller in magnitude, closer to zero.
 Some of the penalties have the property to perform both variable selection (setting some coefficients exactly equal to zero) and shrinking the other coefficients.
 Ridge and Lasso regression are two examples of penalized estimation.
 There are multiple advantages to using these methods:

 - They reduce model complexity